-Lessons learned from global references in bioptic driving
+O Lessons learned from global references in bioptic driving

-USA

-Canada

-Netherlands

-- Bioptic driving rules vary across states and generate inconsistency, e.g.: - Different visual acuity requirements (most states require VA 6/12 to 6/20, but some allow 6/60 up to 3/60, often with restrictions) - Whether bioptics can be used to meet standards and pass tests (some states allow it, some don't and some are unclear) - Restrictions vary for similar cases in different states (e.g. daytime only, max. speed, etc.)

-- Rules clearly define that candidates can use bioptics to meet visual acuity criteria - Candidates are holistically assessed by a team of multidisciplinary professionals - A comprehensive bioptic driving program is utilised to enhance training and safety, and includes pre-training on a simulator - Bioptic drivers undergo periodic visual and driving re-evaluations

-- A national bioptic driving framework was introduced in 2009 based on USA rules adapted to the Netherlands' reality - Candidates are holistically assessed by a team of multidisciplinary professionals - Specific rules are used to assess night time driving and apply restrictions as needed

-Takeaways for an Australian framework A national framework should be introduced (e.g. in the Assessing Fitness to Drive guidelines) to increase consistency in candidate assessment and the application of rules

-- Assessment guidelines should clearly define when bioptics can be used to meet criteria - A multidisciplinary approach should be used to holistically assess candidates - A structured bioptic training approach should be used to assess candidates throughout the process, enhancing safety - Periodic reviews ensure bioptic drivers are maintaining visual and driving proficiency

-- Countries should draw on international cases to develop national frameworks - A multidisciplinary approach should be used to holistically assess candidates - Restrictions might be introduced based on functional capability and local conditions
+USA Canada Netherlands ey ings Bioptic driving rules vary across states and generate inconsistency, e.g.: Different visual acuity requirements (most states require VA 6/12 to 6/20, but some allow 6/60 up to 3/60, often with restrictions) Whether bioptics can be used to meet standards and pass tests (some states allow it, some don't and some are unclear) Restrictions vary for similar cases in different states (e.g. daytime only, max. speed, etc.) Rules clearly define that candidates can use bioptics to meet visual acuity criteria Candidates are holistically assessed by a team of multidisciplinary professionals A comprehensive bioptic driving program is utilised to enhance training and safety, and includes pre-training on a simulator Bioptic drivers undergo periodic visual and driving re-evaluations A national bioptic driving framework was introduced in 2009 based on USA rules adapted to the Netherlands' reality Candidates are holistically assessed by a team of multidisciplinary professionals Specific rules are used to assess night time driving and apply restrictions as needed nways new ptic ving works A national framework should be introduced to increase consistency in candidate assessment and the application of rules Assessment guidelines should clearly define when bioptics can be used to meet criteria A multidisciplinary approach should be used to holistically assess candidates A structured bioptic training approach should be used to assess candidates throughout the process, enhancing safety Periodic reviews ensure bioptic drivers are maintaining visual and driving proficiency Countries should draw on international cases to develop national frameworks A multidisciplinary approach should be used to holistically assess candidates Restrictions might be introduced based on functional capability and local conditions g a bioptic nework April 2020 lear

+Takea for bio driv frame 1.
+Executive Summary